Fall 2018 Maker Workshops for K-12 Educators

 Diane Brancazio: Lead Maker Educator

 Diane is passionate about the potential of Makerspaces to improve education.
 She works intensively to support teachers integrating maker into their regular curriculum and in using makerspaces to engage and empower students.
-She initiated and is leading a program to develop a methodology for K-12 teachers to design and implement Maker activities in core curriculum.
-She manages the Edgerton Student Project Lab as a Makerspace for MIT students with student mentors and student-led training.

 Her formal technical training includes a BS in Electrical Engineering and Computer Science from Princeton University and a Master’s degree in Mechanical Engineering from MIT.
 Working as a product design consultant at several engineering companies, she developed skills in creative problem solving, project management, and fabrication.
 Diane went into education as a career after serving as an instructor for summer programs at the Edgerton Center.
 She has now returned with 15 years of experience in teaching technology and engineering design, computer science, and general science in public middle and high-school classrooms.